The Ancient Cities of the Silk Road Uzbekistan and Turkmenistan

 Day 07: Mary

 Morning flight to Mary, Later sightseeing of Mary visit the ancient ruins of Merv which came under Persian, Greek, Sassanian and Moslem rule and from the 11th century was the capital of the Seljuk Turks, who controlled an empire stretching from Afghanistan to Egypt.
-In the 13th century Merv was destroyed by the Mongols leaving only the ruins of these numerous civilizations, later visit the History Museum, Sultan Sanjar Mausoleum and Kys Kala.
+In the 13th century Merv was destroyed by the Mongols leaving only the ruins of these numerous civilizations, later visit the History Museum, Sultan Sanjar Mausoleum and Kys Kala.Overnight at hotel in Mary.
+(BD)

 Day 08: Bukhara (Uzbekistan)

-In the morning, drive to the Turkmen Uzbek border, after border formalities you will be met by our Uzbek guide, later drive to Bukhara.
-Afternoon city tour of Bukhara
+In the morning, drive to the Turkmen Uzbek border, after border formalities you will be met by our Uzbek guide, later drive to Bukhara.Afternoon city tour of Bukhara

-Overnight in Hotel (BD)
+Overnight at hotel in Bukhara.
+(BD)

 Day 09: Bukhara